simon-cutts/serverless-event-sourcing/README.md

 The customer can be retrieved from either the materialized view held in the `Customer` table or rebuilt directly from the event stream held in the `CustomerEvent` table

-### Event Bus
+### Event Stream

-Events traverse the event bus to notify downstream clients.
-The event bus comprises:
+Events traverse the event stream to notify downstream clients.
+The event stream comprises:

 1. A DynamoDB stream from the `CustomerEvent` table, emitting reliable, time ordered sequence of events
 2. The `DynamoDbStreamProcessor` lambda picks data off the DynamoDB stream and reassembles it into a JSON representation of the event.
 This event is then written to a Kinesis stream.
-3. The `KinesisStreamS3Processor` lambda is an example of a Kinesis client, reading from the Kinesis stream.
+3. The `KinesisStreamS3Processor` lambda is an example of a HTTP/2 Kinesis client using [enhanced fan-out](https://docs.aws.amazon.com/streams/latest/dev/introduction-to-enhanced-consumers.html) to read from the stream.
 It writes the events to S3.
-Multiple other Lambdas could also access the same stream acting independently of each other
+Multiple other enhanced fan-out Lambdas could also access the same stream, acting independently of each other

 ### Outstanding Tasks

 Stuff for the next iteration:

-1. Change kinesis client to use HTTP/2 [enhanced fan-out](https://docs.aws.amazon.com/streams/latest/dev/introduction-to-enhanced-consumers.html)
-2. Ensure the app is transactional by using [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are atomic across both the Customer and CustomerEvent table
+1. Ensure the app is transactional by using [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are atomic across both the Customer and CustomerEvent table
-3. Downstream client (KinesisStreamS3Processor) is not idempotent
+2. Downstream client (KinesisStreamS3Processor) is not idempotent
-4. Consider rewriting in Node.js with TypeScript - the cold start times are a killer!
+3. Consider rewriting in Node.js with TypeScript - the cold start times are a killer!
 8 to 10 seconds

 ## Installation
 The customer record app is written with [Spring Boot 2 framework](https://projects.spring.io/spring-boot/).
 The `StreamLambdaHandler` object is the main entry point for Lambda.